mrisney/appnet-android-challenge/README.md

     private List<Datum> data = new ArrayList<Datum>();
 }
 ```
-And you are done!
 Other than Java's boilerplate stuff (boo), the code is very concise and readable.
 If you have more than one endpoint you want to access, simply add it to your service interface at little additional cost!

 #####RxJava Async Stream